Nissmoline/root-finding-using-chord-method/README.md

 ---

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the Expat License.